ncatlab/nlab-content/pages/5/4/2/1/1245/content.md

 [[Alexander Grothendieck]] wrote in 1955 a revolutionary article on [[homological algebra]], which was, after almost 3 years in redaction, published in 1957 in Tohoku Math.
 J.:

 * A. GROTHENDIECK, Sur quelques points d'alg&#232;bre homologique, Tohoku Math.
 J. vol 9,n.2, 3, 1957, The [Tohoku university](http://www.tohoku.ac.jp/english/), Sendai, Japan; MR21&#9839;1328.
 Project Euclid open access pdf scans of French original: [part 1](http://projecteuclid.org/euclid.tmj/1178244839), [part 2](http://projecteuclid.org/euclid.tmj/1178244774).
 Russian translation as a separate booklet (Izdat. inostrannoj literatury, Moskva 1961): [free djvu scan](http://ncatlab.org/nlab/files/GrotendikTohoku.djvu).
+Michael Barr's English translation: [pdf](ftp://ftp.math.mcgill.ca/pub/barr/pdffiles/gk.pdf)

 In Tohoku, Grothendieck observes that [[module]]s over rings, and [[sheaf|sheaves]] of abelian groups have similar behaviour and that one can develop their homological algebra in a unique way; this includes the axiomatics of what is for the first time called [[abelian category|abelian categories]].
 Essentially, they were defined in an earlier paper by Buchsbaum as "exact categories", with different motivation